rachelleagarcia/rachelleagarcia.github.io/_posts/2020-06-24-nibbles-htb.md

 Since we know that the platform was built on PHP (because of the .php files), we can use [Pentest Monkey's](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) PHP reverse shell script to gain access to the machine.
 Here are the steps to do it:

 1. Download the PHP reverse shell file.
-2. Change the IP address to the one in Kali.
+2. Open the file and change the IP address to the one in Kali.
 3. Edit the file name (if you want) to image.php.
 4. Upload the file into the My Image plugin section.